zalando-incubator/kubernetes-on-aws/docs/user-guide/using-volumes.rst

     apiVersion: extensions/v1beta1
     kind: Deployment
     metadata:
-      name: postgres
+      name: redis
     spec:
       replicas: 1
       template:
         metadata:
           labels:
-            application: postgres
+            application: redis
-            version: 9.5.5
+            version: 3.2.5
         spec:
           containers:
-          - name: postgres
+          - name: redis
-            image: postgres:9.5.5
+            image: redis:3.2.5
-            env:
-            - name: PGDATA
-              value: /var/lib/postgresql/data/pgdata
             volumeMounts:
-            - mountPath: /var/lib/postgresql/data
+            - mountPath: /data
-              name: postgres-data
+              name: redis-data
           volumes:
-            - name: postgres-data
+            - name: redis-data
               persistentVolumeClaim:
-                claimName: postgres-data
+                claimName: redis-data

 We did two things here: First we registered the ``persistentVolumeClaim`` under the ``volumes`` section in the pod definition and gave it a name.
 Then, by using the name, we mounted that volume under a path in the container in the ``volumeMounts`` section.
 The reason for having a two-level definition here is because multiple containers in the same pod can mount the same volume under different paths, e.g. for sharing data.

+Secondly, our redis container uses ``/data`` to store its data which is where we mounted our persistent volume.
-Secondly, we told our postgres container to use a storage path that lives on the persistent volume via the ``PGDATA`` environment variable.
-This way, anything that postgres stores will be written to the EBS volume and thus can be mounted on another node in case of node failure.
+This way, anything that redis stores will be written to the EBS volume and thus can be mounted on another node in case of node failure.

 Note, that you usually want ``replicas`` to be ``1`` when using this approach.
 Though, you can use more replicas which would result in many pods mounting the same volume.
 As this volume is backed by an EBS volume this forces Kubernetes